-An approved vertical broiler is an ANSI approved piece of cooking equipment designed to cook meat on a vertical rotisserie spit.
-These meats are shaped in the form of a cone and usually consist of frozen compacted ground meat (beef and/or lamb) or thin slices of meat.
-The cone is inserted in place where the rotating vertical spit allows the meat to be cooked and sliced off during the cooking process.
-This method only cooks the external meat surfaces, but the internal layers of the cone remain raw.
-There are important food safety considerations when cooking with this equipment to prevent bacterial growth and foodborne illness.
+A compliant vertical broiler is ANSI approved and designed to cook meat on a vertical rotisserie spit.
+The meats to be cooked on these units are shaped in the form of a cone and are either frozen compacted ground (beef, chicken, or lamb.
+The meat cone is inserted into the rotating vertical spit which allows the meat to be cooked and sliced off during the cooking process.
+This broiler only cooks the external meat surfaces, which means the internal layers of the cone remain raw.
+There are important food safety considerations when cooking with this type of equipment to prevent bacterial growth and foodborne illness.